wjessop/mango.computer/content/posts/2017-04-12-How-Go-is-helping-to-power-Bet365.md

 #### The Speaker

-[James Osborn (Systems Development Deputy Manager - Forensics)](https://gb.linkedin.com/in/jamesosborn83). has been at bet365 for 4 years in a variety of leadership and management roles.
+[James Osborn](https://gb.linkedin.com/in/jamesosborn83) (Systems Development Deputy Manager - Forensics) has been at bet365 for 4 years in a variety of leadership and management roles.
 James is responsible for our forensic monitoring team, who have recently made the commitment to Go for 100% of  new code developments.

 ### Schedule